Drup/drup.github.io/_posts/2016-08-02-difflists.md

 [HM]: https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system

 Let us create our list type.
 It has two type variables, one for the content of the list and one for the unification variable at the end.
-In the following, I will note `'ty` the **ty**pe of the content and `'v` the unification **v**ariable.
+In the following, I will note `'ty` the **ty**pe of the content and `'v` is the unification **v**ariable.

 - An empty list is a list where there is no content: `'ty = 'v`
 - A cons is a list where we added one element to the type.